Malesia: Floristic region

+Western Malesia (Sundaland)

-The western part of Malesia, which includes the Malay Peninsula and the islands of Sumatra, Java, Bali, and Borneo, shares the large mammal fauna of Asia and is known as Sundaland.
+Western Malesia includes the Malay Peninsula and the islands of Sumatra, Java, Bali, and Borneo (area A in map 2).
+It shares the large mammal fauna of Asia and is known as Sundaland.
 These islands are on Asia's relatively shallow continental shelf, and were linked to Asia during the ice ages, when sea levels were lower.
-The eastern edge of Sundaland is the Wallace line, named after Alfred Russel Wallace, the nineteenth-century British naturalist who noted the difference in fauna between islands on either side of the line.
+The south-eastern edge of Sundaland (line 6 in map 2) is the Wallace Line, named after Alfred Russel Wallace, the nineteenth-century British naturalist who noted the difference in fauna between islands on either side of the line.

 Dipterocarps are predominant trees in the lowland forests of Sundaland.
 Sundaland has the greatest diversity of Dipterocarp species, with 10 to 14 native genera and approximately 450 native species, including approximately 267 species on Borneo, 155 on the Malay Peninsula, and 106 on Sumatra.

+Central Malesia

+The eastern boundary of central Malesia (area B in map 2) is formed by Lydekker's Line (line 7 in map 2).
+Central Malesia can be divided into two subareas: the Philippines in the north and Wallacea in the south.

 Philippines

+The Philippines form the northern part of central Malesia.
 Most of the Philippines were never connected to the Asian mainland, and have a largely Asian-derived flora, and a distinct mammalian fauna.

 The Philippines have approximately 50 species of Dipterocarps in 11 genera.

 Wallacea

-The islands between Sundaland and New Guinea, called Wallacea, were never linked to the neighboring continents, and have a flora and fauna that include Indomalayan and Australasian elements.
+The islands between Sundaland and New Guinea, called Wallacea, form the southern part of central Malesia.
+They were never linked to the neighboring continents, and have a flora and fauna that include Indomalayan and Australasian elements.

 Dipterocarps, which are dominant in Sundaland, are less common in Wallacea, with only 13 species in 4 genera.

+Eastern Malesia

-New Guinea and the Bismarck Archipelago (Sahulland)
+As defined in Flora Malesiana, Eastern Malesia consists of New Guinea and the Bismarck Archipelago (area C in map 2).

-Together with the Solomon Islands, New Guinea and the Bismarck Archipelago are placed in Papuasia rather than Malesia in the second version of the WGSRPD.
-The eastern end of the earlier definition of Malesia, which includes New Guinea and the Aru Islands of eastern Indonesia, is linked to Australia by a shallow continental shelf, and shares many marsupial mammal and bird taxa with Australia.
+The eastern end of this definition of Malesia, which includes New Guinea and the Aru Islands of eastern Indonesia, is linked to Australia by a shallow continental shelf, and shares many marsupial mammal and bird taxa with Australia.
 New Guinea also has many additional elements of the Antarctic flora, including southern beech (Nothofagus) and eucalypts.
 New Guinea has the highest mountains in Malesia and Papuasia, and vegetation ranges from tropical lowland forest to tundra.

+In the second version of the WGSRPD, New Guinea and the Bismarck Archipelago, together with the Solomon Islands, are placed in Papuasia (areas C and D in map 2) rather than Malesia.